The Business of Doing Good

-Social Impact Disrupt seeks to redefine the landscape where a social enterprise can be sustainable in business practices and revenue, and a SME, more sustainable in the products and services it provides to create positive impact to the community.
+Social Impact Disrupt seeks to redefine the landscape where a social enterprise can be sustainable in business practices and a SME, more sustainable in the products and services it provides to create positive impact to the community.

 Social Impact Disrupt opens Social Enterprise Week organised by DBS Foundation to discuss and tackle the business challenges of doing good by identifying the ways that SMEs can take to become more socially conscious.
 By disrupting mindsets and blurring the lines between profitability and social impact, this platform aims to promote sustainability amongst SMEs and growth for SEs.